-The Counselor at Brentwood Elementary can be reached through the main office at 780 467 5591 or via contact tab.
+Mrs. Waddell is the counselor at Brentwood Elementary and can be reached through the main office at 780 467 5591.

 STUDENT ASSESSMENT--OVERVIEW

 Assessment is the process of collecting information on student achievement and performance.
 Assessment information provides the basis for sound decision making regarding teaching and learning.
 This process reveals what a student understands, knows and can do.